Line-us/Inkscape-Plugin/README.md

 for details.
 Note that the Inkscape document units must be set to pixels (File/Document Properties/Cusomt Size/Units).
 For reference a sample drawing is [included here.](LineUsTestDrawing.svg)

+The plugin appears in the extensions list as LUS